Pat McGrath

-Dame Patricia Ann McGrath (born 11 June 1971) is a British make-up artist.
+Dame Patricia Ann McGrath (born 1970) is a British make-up artist.
 She has been called the most influential make-up artist in the world by Vogue magazine and other commentators.
-In 2019 she was included in Time's 100 most influential people list.
+In 2019 she was included in Time's list of the 100 most influential people.
 She is the first make-up artist to be made a Dame Commander of the British Empire.
 In 2025 she was announced as creative director of cosmetics for La Beauté Louis Vuitton.

 Early life

-McGrath is a makeup artist from the United Kingdom, with Jamaican ancestry.
-She was born in Northampton, England in 1971 in a working-class household and raised by her mother, Jean, who was a dressmaker and a Jehovah's Witness.
-She completed an art foundation course at Northampton College but this did not include topics such as fashion or make-up.
+McGrath was born in Northampton, England, in 1970.
+She was raised in a working-class household by her single mother, Jean, a Jamaican immigrant and Jehovah's Witness.
+She described her upbringing as "very religious, very conservative".
+Jean, who worked as a dressmaker, introduced McGrath to make-up and fashion.
+She completed an art foundation course at Northampton College, but it did not include topics such as fashion or make-up.